Hotel Ramapo: History

+National Register of Historic Places

 Franklin Hotel was the erroneous historic name assigned to the building when it was listed on the National Register of Historic Places in 1985.
 The actual Franklin Hotel, located at 515 SW 13th Avenue, was built in 1907.
 How the author of the National Register nomination confused, by name, the Franklin Hotel (1907) with the historic Hotel Ramapo designed by Lazarus is not clear.
 The original National Register nomination makes no reference to Hotel Ramapo, the name by which the building was known for almost fifty years.
 The historic name was corrected on the National Register in January 2013.